reactjs/react.dev/content/docs/reference-react-component.md

 ### `displayName` {#displayname}

 The `displayName` string is used in debugging messages.
 Usually, you don't need to set it explicitly because it's inferred from the name of the function or class that defines the component.
-You might want to set it explicitly if you want to display a different name for debugging purposes or when you create a higher-order component, see [Wrap the Display Name for Easy Debugging](/docs/higher-order-components.html#convention-wrap-the-display-name-for-easy-debugging) for details.
+You might want to set it explicitly if you want to display a different name for debugging purposes.

 * * *